OSVTAC/project-recommendations/_source/background.md

 #### 2.4.1.
 San Francisco

-   * The San Francisco Department of Elections' RFP for the planning phase:
-     [REG RFP #2017‑01][rfp-business-case-page] ("Preparing a Business Case for Developing an Accessible, Open Source Voting System").
-In particular, see the list of links in Section I.A. starting on page 5 of the [RFP PDF][rfp-business-case-pdf].
+   * The San Francisco Department of Elections' [planning phase RFP][rfp-business-case-pdf] (REG RFP #2017‑01, "Preparing a Business Case for Developing an Accessible, Open Source Voting System").
+In particular, see the list of links in Section I.A. starting on page 5.
    * [San Francisco Digital Services Team][sf-digital-services]